pydata/xarray/doc/getting-started-guide/faq.rst

     conda install -c conda-forge h5netcdf

-If you want to use the `netCDF4` backend to read a file with a ".h5" extension (which is typically associated with the HDF5 file format), you can specify the engine argument as follows:
+If you want to use the `netCDF4` backend to read a file with a ".h5" extension (which is typically associated with HDF5 file format), you can specify the engine argument as follows:

 .. code:: python